The National Emergency Fund (NEF)

 Benefits

-1. Economic Stability: The NEF removes the need for emergency borrowing, preventing inflation spikes and market instability during crises.
+1. Economic Stability – Removes the need for emergency borrowing, preventing inflation spikes and market instability during crises.

-3. Transparency and Accountability: Strict rules for access ensure the fund is used only for genuine emergencies, with public oversight preventing misuse.
+3. Transparency and Accountability – Strict rules ensure the fund is only used for genuine emergencies, with public oversight preventing misuse.

-4. Public Trust: The NEF shows Americans that their government is prioritizing their safety and well-being by preparing for the unexpected.
+4. Public Trust – The NEF reassures Americans that their government is prioritizing their safety and well-being by preparing for the unexpected.

 Addressing Concerns